 Wow, that is a whopping amount of money!
 If you’re looking for a more budget-friendly option to experience the Bernina Express, then I have good news for you: There are several options to save money on the Bernina Express!

 - Use a train pass.
 Switzerland has many options for railway passes, like their half day pass (cuts the prices in half) or the Swiss rail pass that includes free travel on trains for a certain amount of days.
 Then you only need to pay the reservation fee.

-- Interrail pass or Eurail pass that include Switzerland.
-If you have a Interrail or Eurail pass, you can travel on the Bernina Bus and the panoramic Bernina Express train for free.
+- Interrail pass or Eurail pass that includes Switzerland.
+If you have an Interrail or Eurail pass, you can travel on the Bernina Bus and the panoramic Bernina Express train for free.
 Only pay the reservation fee (bus and train) and you’re good to go.

 - Once on the train, you can save some money by bringing your own drinks and snacks.
 Yes, there is catering on the train but if you want to save money, bring your own picnic.
 Save more money and go shopping in Tirano, Italy with lower prices for most groceries than in Switzerland.

 Is the Bernina Express the most beautiful train ride in the world?

 In order to answer that question, I have to ride every single scenic train ride there is in the world.
 I’m well on my way but not quite there yet.
 However, I can say, after riding the rails for 2 weeks in Switzerland and completing all the scenic train rides that Switzerland advertises: YES!
 The Bernina Express is the most beautiful train ride of Switzerland.